 Cornwall Council recognises that we can’t solve all the issues that communities face on our own and we work with our elected members, local councils and other key partners to coordinate our activities.

-The community networks are managed by the Localism Managers.
+The community networks are managed by the Community Network Managers.

 You can use the online mapping system to view a map of the community network areas.